 Q. How do I protect my patio doors from burglars?

-Protect your patio doors from burglars by using a standard lock.
+Protect your patio doors from allowing access to burglars by using a standard lock.
 Blocking bars and shatterproof film can be a good option for glass patio doors to prevent entry by breaking the glass.
-Monitored alarm systems, including door and window alarms, are another great way to protect the home and notify you of break-in attempts.
+Monitored alarm systems, including door and window alarms, are another great way to protect your home and notify you of break-in attempts.